FreelessUnlimited/RSS/README.md

 StarterPlayer
 └─ StarterPlayerScripts
 ```

-2. Inside `SprintModule`, add a `Configuration` folder with:

-- `Walk Speed` (NumberValue)
-- `Run Speed` (NumberValue)
-- `AnimationID` (StringValue, optional, leave empty to disable animation)

-3. Require and instantiate the module in a controller LocalScript when the player’s character loads:
+4. Require and instantiate the module in a controller LocalScript when the player’s character loads:

 ```lua
 local SprintModule = require(script.SprintModule)